ALT-F1/bootstrap3-pug-former_jade-node-express-grunt/README.md

 ## Documentation

 + start the server using `grunt`
-+ click on the links leading you to the [Twitter Bootstrap] templates translated into Jade
++ click on the links leading you to the [Bootstrap] templates translated into Jade
 + Use the *.jade files into your projects !

 + how did we convert the html into jade